When the heating element is probably the problem

 Continuity testing keeps you from replacing a good element when the open part is actually a cutoff, thermostat, fuse, or supply connection.

-Step 5: Replace the matched element and protect the new part
+Step 5: Install the right element and make sure the dryer can breathe

 A good result: The dryer should heat steadily, move strong air outside, and dry a normal load without overheating or tripping the breaker.

 If not: If the dryer still does not heat, stop guessing.
-Recheck wiring connections and move to model-specific supply, timer, motor-switch, or control diagnosis.
+Recheck the wire connections, then move to supply, timer, motor-switch, or control testing for that model.

-What to conclude: The repair is complete only when the failed part is replaced, the heater circuit is safe, and airflow is strong enough to protect the new element.
+What to conclude: The job is done when the dryer heats, the wiring is safe, and the vent airflow is strong.

 Replacement Parts